MicrosoftDocs/azure-dev-docs/articles/java/identity/includes/enable-java-servlet-webapp-authorization-group-entra-id-explore.md

 | *CONTRIBUTING.md*                                               | Guidelines for contributing to the sample.                                             |
 | *LICENSE*                                                       | The license for the sample.                                                            |

-## Process a Groups claim in tokens, including handling overage
+## Process a groups claim in tokens, including handling overage

 ### The groups claim